Process of buying a house: step-by-step guide

 - Traffic and noise at different times of day

-Find out more, including key information about the specific area you’re looking at: finding the best places to live
+- Find out more, including key information about the specific area you’re looking at in our guide on finding the best places to live

 4. Apply for a mortgage agreement in principle